Each year we select a compelling broad-based theme to drive deep and eclectic learning. 2021-2022 is our Year to HEAL & RESTORE.

 Skill-based art lessons with attention to materials, methods, and process

 Critiques to encourage students to increase vocabulary, develop a personal voice, and hone communication skills

 Field trips to galleries, artists’ studios, and cultural events

 ART YARD School Partnerships provide long-term visual art residencies in partner public schools.
 Weekly sessions throughout the academic year integrate hands-on thematic art-making projects, and a classroom critique process.
 The program includes exhibitions in on-site art galleries at the partner school, where the students act as curators, publicists, installers, and exhibition docents giving tours to fellow students, teachers, families, public officials, and invited guests.

 ART YARD Advanced Studio participating artists (teens – adults) Director Meridith McNeal, Managing Director Dennis Buonagura and a changing roster of ART YARD Teaching Artists/College Professors including Claudia Alvarez, Flavia Berindoague, Jane Huntington, Reg Lewis, Glendalys Medina, Ed Rath, Marie Roberts and Rachael Wren to create artwork in this advanced artmaking art course.

 Students develop their own voice as artists along with skills in drawing and painting, with possible forays into other contemporary art practices.
 Integral to classes is a critiquing process that is key to developing self-expression, confidence, and public speaking skills; participants actively engage in review, informed exchange, and thoughtful comments about the work of the day.
-Fall 2020 sessions (14 week program) will be held virtually on Zoom.
-Class sizes are limited.
+Classes are held in person and virtually on Zoom.

 ART YARD Summer Session is an intensive three-week artmaking program for invited kids and teens.
 Students work individually and collaboratively in full-day sessions allowing for sequential learning, deep skill development, large-scale projects and field trips.